• Skip to main content

 There is hiking and photography at Papago Park and its iconic Hole in the Rock.
 You can explore the Desert Botanical Garden and the McCormick-Stillman Railroad Park.
 You can visit Scottsdale museums like Western Spirit: Museum of the West, Scottsdale Museum of Contemporary Art, and Wonderspaces.
 Butterfly Wonderland is fun for all ages, and MacDonald’s Ranch will let you channel your inner cowboy and cowgirl.

 Scottsdale Arts District in Old Town is home to more than 28 galleries, including Scottsdale Museum of Contemporary Art (SMoCA) and Western Spirit: Scottsdale’s Museum of the West.
 The district features contemporary art, Native American art, Western art, and diverse exhibitions.
 Weekly ArtWalk events highlight local artists and galleries.
-Wonderspaces is an amazing interactive art space.
+Wonderspaces is an amazing interactive art space located within Fashion Square.

 Phoenix features a variety of theaters like Herberger Theatre Center, Phoenix Theatre Company, and ASU Gammage Auditorium, presenting Broadway shows, plays, opera, ballet, and concerts.
 Numerous festivals and cultural events occur year-round.
 The Musical Instrument Museum (MIM) has a busy calendar of performances as well.

-Yes, popular 5Ks include the Phoenix 10K & Marathon 5K, the Zoo Move & Groove 5K at the Phoenix Zoo in January 2025, and charity runs like the D-backs Race Against Cancer 5K on September 28, 2025.
+Yes, popular 5Ks include the Phoenix 10K & Marathon 5K, the Zoo Move & Groove 5K at the Phoenix Zoo and charity runs like the D-backs Race Against Cancer 5K.
 The Rock ‘n’ Roll Arizona Running Series in January 2026 features half marathons, 10Ks, and 5Ks across Phoenix, Tempe, and Scottsdale, combining racing with live music and entertainment along the routes.

 The Phoenix Valley is home to four major professional sports teams: